Effect of Surface Area on Reaction Rate

 Data Analysis

-- The data can also be used to calculate the activation energy for the reaction.
-This can be done by plotting the natural logarithm of the reaction rate versus the inverse of the temperature.
-The slope of the line will be equal to the activation energy.
+- Plot the natural logarithm of the reaction rate versus the inverse of the temperature (Arrhenius plot) to calculate the activation energy.

 Applications